Jbleezy/BO1-Reimagined/README.md

 * Allow melee while ADS with a sniper scope
 * Add space between grenades on HUD (CG_OFFHAND_WEAPON_ICON_FRAG - 103 and CG_OFFHAND_WEAPON_ICON_SMOKEFLASH - 104)
 * Make it so you can queue another shot on non-auto weapons by pressing the fire button during the fire time of the current shot (similar to BO3)
+* Fix freeze on map load on Ascension

 ## SPECIAL THANKS:
 * **_WARDOG_** - co-developer